 Leases.
 We determine if an arrangement is or contains a lease at inception.
-Operating leases are presented as Right-of-Use ("ROU") assets and the corresponding lease liabilities are included in operating lease liabilities - current and operating lease liabilities - noncurrent on our Consolidated Balance Sheet.
-Finance leases are included in property and equipment, net and corresponding liabilities are included in finance lease obligations - current and non-current on our Consolidated Balance Sheet.
+Operating leases are presented as Right-of-Use ("ROU") assets and the corresponding lease liabilities are included in operating lease liabilities - current and operating lease liabilities - non-current on our Consolidated Balance Sheet.
 ROU assets represent our right to use the underlying asset, and lease liabilities represent our obligation for lease payments in exchange for the ability to use the asset for the duration of the lease term.